Chapter 11 : Year 2: The Future

 Ginny smiled goofily and nodded.
-Her lips almost hurt from stretching, but she couldn’t stop smiling.
+Her lips almost hurt from stretching so widely, but she couldn’t stop smiling.
 She could see her future again.
-She was walking out onto a Quidditch Pitch, looking up at the enormous bleachers, where she spotted her entire redheaded family, squeezed together and cheering loudly.
-Her own poster was hanging on the wall of a little girl’s bedroom, like she had once covered hers with photos of Gwenog...
+She was walking out onto a Quidditch pitch, looking up at the enormous bleachers high above her, where she spotted her entire redheaded family, squeezed together and cheering loudly.
+She saw her own poster hanging on the wall of some little girl’s bedroom, like she had once covered hers with photos of Gwenog...

 Gwyn Stayner didn’t look like she belonged behind the desk in a Head Office of a department in the Ministry of Magic.
-But if you’d have to guess which department it was, it would be the one for Regulation and Control of Magical Creatures.
+But if one would have to guess which department it was, it would probably be the one for Regulation and Control of Magical Creatures.
 Her hair was fair with elements of grey and pulled into an untidy ponytail.
-Her robe was so torn that it looked like rags, and Hermione couldn’t help but stare at her ulcerated face and neck as she wondered if she had dressed up too much.
-Her new robe and her neat hairdo seemed so out of place compared to the woman sitting across from her.
+Her robe was so torn that it looked like rags, and Hermione couldn’t help but stare at her ulcerated face and neck as she wondered if she had perhaps overdressed for the occasion.
+Her new robe and neat hairdo seemed so out of place compared to the woman sitting across from her.

 “I can see that you’ve noticed my appearance,” Gwyn Stayner said, making Hermione blush and turn her eyes away.
 “Don’t worry – I don’t always look like this.
 We had a small incident with a cursed phoenix that came at me.
 You should have seen my face before – it was a lot worse.
 I’m telling you, those beaks are sharper than you’d think…”